 Somaliland has its own government, military, currency, and constitution.
 It holds elections and operates separately from the Federal Government of Somalia, which it does not recognize as having authority over its territory.

-Many residents of Somaliland identify strongly with their region’s independence and point to its relative stability compared to the rest of Somalia.
-However, the lack of international recognition limits its access to foreign aid, investment, and diplomatic relations.
+Many residents of Somaliland strongly identify with their region’s independence and point to its relative stability compared to much of Somalia.
+Supporters argue that recognition reflects the reality on the ground.
+At the same time, the long lack of recognition has limited Somaliland’s access to foreign aid, investment, and formal diplomatic relations.

-Whether Somaliland is a country depends on how one defines statehood: it meets many practical criteria but lacks formal recognition.
-The situation remains one of the world’s unresolved geopolitical questions.
+Whether Somaliland is considered a country depends on how statehood is defined.
+It meets many practical criteria for being a state, but most of the world has not formally recognized it.
+Even with Israel’s recognition, Somaliland’s status remains one of the world’s unresolved geopolitical questions.